1Password/events-api-splunk/app/onepassword_events_api/README.md

 ERROR ExecProcessor - message from "/opt/splunk/etc/apps/onepassword_events_api/bin/signin_attempts" panic: introspect request failed: could not unmarshal response: 404 page not found
 ```

-- There is something wrong with your JWT token.
+- There is something wrong with your JWT.
 A common issue is not copying the entire token during the setup flow.